Why do BMW/Bosch Airhead Alternator Rotors Fail?

 FIRST.....you MUST HAVE THE CORRECT TOOL!
 You can buy the proper tool from BMW; or, an aftermarket source.
 I DO NOT APPROVE the use of a two-piece tool for removing the rotor; and absolutely recommend against any rotor removal tool not made of hardened steel.
 I also cannot be sure that the stock rotor removal tool, or aftermarket one piece similar tool, is correct for all aftermarket alternator rotors, such as the Omega and EnDuraLast.

 To replace the rotor, YOUR FIRST STEP is to obtain the factory tool 88-88-6-123-600, or an equivalent aftermarket tool.
-DO NOT, as noted above, use a multiple-part tool.
+DO NOT, as noted above, use a multiple-part tool (making or purchasing).
 There are potentially VERY SERIOUS PROBLEMS if you do not follow my advice.
 You can get an aftermarket tool from many places, including some dealerships!
 Here are two places that have their own tool:

 www.cycleworks.net NOT .com!
 Cycle Works LLC, located at 5805 Haskins Street, Shawnee, KS, 66216 (913) 871-6740.
 Contact the owner, Dan Neiner, at: Dan@cycleworks.net NOT .com!.
 Dan bought out the tools+ section of Ed Korn's well-known Cycleworks business.